 In addition, that data shows that throughout most of the 20th century, U.S. car sales were led by American manufacturers.
 Japanese manufacturers began to take over in the late 1980s in terms of affordability, reliability, and overall sales.

-reputation of reliability, affordability, safety, and efficiency.
+, affordability, safety, and efficiency.
 Camrys themselves also have a high resale value, with high ownership value and low incidence rates.

 The Toyota Camry, which has dominated car sales each year for a while, seems to be considered one of the most reliable cars of all time and has a long history of high owner satisfaction ratings.